jnozzi/cocoadev.com/markdown/CvsBasics.md

 * Compare With Base
 * Compare/Merge With Latest Revision

 The compare/merge options allow you to visually compare the differences between two versions of a source file, and make changes/integrations to the version you are editing, if necessary.
-General/ProjectBuilder uses General/FileMerge to perform version comparisons and merging.
+ProjectBuilder uses FileMerge to perform version comparisons and merging.

 * Add to Repository